Skip to main content

 This verifies the plugin rate limits by the combination of variables, remote_addr and consumer_name.

-Share Quota Among Routes
+Share Quota among Routes

 The following example demonstrates the sharing of rate limiting quota Among multiple routes by configuring the group of the limit-count plugin.